A CLOSER LOOK: Robert Mueller’s testimony and its impact on Trump and America

-WASHINGTON (KNWA) — Robert Mueller’s Congressional testimony didn’t pack the political punch Democrats hoped for, but Mueller’s testimony didn’t do any favors for President Donald Trump either, a political expert said.
+WASHINGTON (KFTA) — Robert Mueller’s Congressional testimony didn’t pack the political punch Democrats hoped for, but Mueller’s testimony didn’t do any favors for President Donald Trump either, a political expert said.

 “There were some important points that were underlined, mainly Russian interference and that the original Mueller report did not exonerate Donald Trump,” said Hoyt Purvis, a retired University of Arkansas journalism professor and noted political expert.
 “The president continues to say it exonerated him.
 He does not accept that it did not exonerate him.”